tylerw51/tyler-solon-williams/content/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    content: >
+    content: >+
-      Tyler Solon Williams graduated in May 2021 with a PhD in Communication Studies from the University of Iowa
+      Tyler Solon Williams is a Faculty Lecturer of Media Studies at the University of Virginia.

     actions:
       - label: Contact Me
         url: /contact/